 Vaginal discharge with a bad odor

-PID occurs when certain bacteria infect the reproductive organs.
+PID happens when certain bacteria infect the reproductive organs.
 Often, this happens because you are infected with an STD (sexually transmitted disease).
 In a few cases, women develop PID while using an IUD (intrauterine device) for birth control.
 This usually happens within the first 3 weeks after the IUD is inserted.
-PID is thought to occur by the following process:
+PID is thought to happen by the following process:

 Semen is sent from the penis into the vagina during sex.
 STD-causing bacteria may enter with the semen.